pedro-mariano/APCF/README.md

 Instructions

-To install the required librarires, run:
+To install the required librarires, run the following command on a terminal:

     $ pip install -r requirements.txt